 Be cautious when you run this command.
 Executing this command overwrites the entire project folder with the snapshot that was taken when that specific run was kicked off.
 Your project stays in the current branch.
 This means that you lose all changes in your current project folder.

 You might want to use Git to commit your changes to the current branch before you perform this operation.

 Step 6.
 Use the master branch

-However, if you use your own Git tools to manage version control, you will need to properly handle authentication against the remote Git repo on VSTS.
-In Azure ML, the remote Git repo is added to the local repo as a Git remote using HTTPS protocol.
-This means when you issue Git commands to the remote (such as push or pull), you need to provide user name, and password or personal access token.
+However, if you use your own Git tools to manage version control, you need to handle authentication against the remote Git repo in Team Services.
+In Machine Learning, the remote Git repo is added to the local repo as a Git remote by using the HTTPS protocol.
+This means that when you issue Git commands (such as push or pull) to the remote, you need to provide your user name and password, or a personal access token.
 To create a personal access token in a Team Services Git repo, follow the instructions in Use a personal access token to authenticate.